Zariski-local framed $\mathbb{A}^1$-homotopy theory: Introduction

+As shown in \cite[Theorem 5.7]{VoevA1invCorprethories} the strict homotopy invariance \cite[Theorem 5.6]{VoevA1invCorprethories} and the injectivity \cite[Cor.
+4.18, 4.19]{VoevA1invCorprethories} theorems imply the isomorphism for an $\A^1$-invariant presheaf of abelian groups with transfers.
+While the latter isomorphism implies the categorical equivalence \eqref{eq:DMniskDMzark}, and moreover, conversely, the categorical equivalence \eqref{eq:DMniskDMzark} together with the strict homotopy invariance theorem imply the isomorphism, the known proof of \cite[Theorem 5.6]{VoevA1invCorprethories} uses perfectness of $k$.
+Our proof of \eqref{eq:DMniskDMzark} does not use the assumption; in fact our proof is self-contained apart from the only external ingredient -- the \'etale excision theorem, which is provided by \cite{VoevA1invCorprethories} for all fields $k$.

-We expect that the verbatim version of \Cref{th:DMzarkDMnisk} over positive dimensional base schemes does not hold, because $\mathbf{DM}_\zar(S)$ does not satisfy the Localisation Theorem, in the sense of (Loc) in what follows, while $\mathbf{DM}(S)$ does, this is proved in \cite{Cisinski-Deglise}.
-However, we introduce the \emph{Zariski fibre topology} on $\Sm_S$ which coincides with the Zariski topology over fields and satisfies (Loc) over general bases.
-Concretely, this topology is generated by the Zariski topology and the trivial fibre topology introduced in the article \cite[Definition 3.1]{DKO:SHISpecZ} by the first author, Kolderup and {\O}stv{\ae}r.
+We expect that the direct generalization of the equivalence \eqref{eq:DMniskDMzark} to positive-dimensional base schemes does not hold, because $\mathbf{DM}_\zar(S)$ most likely does not satisfy the {\it Localisation Theorem}, while $\mathbf{DM}(S)$ does (see \cite{Cisinski-Deglise}).
+The Zariski fibre topology $\zf$ on $\Sm_S$ is defined to fix this problem of the Zariski topology.
+It coincides with the Zariski topology over fields and satisfies the Localisation Theorem over general bases.
+Concretely, this topology is generated by the Zariski topology and the trivial fibre topology introduced in \cite[Definition 3.1]{DKO:SHISpecZ} by the first author, Kolderup and {\O}stv{\ae}r.
+The latter is the topology generated by the Nisnevich covers coming from the Nisnevich squares of the form